Animesh Ray, PhDProfessor, Faculty Chair, Director of the PhD Program

 In the late 1990s, Dr. Ray, along with a computer scientist colleague Dr. Mitsunori Ogihara, published a series of papers on experimental and theoretical investigations on designing massively parallel computing devices using solution phase DNA chemistry.
 Accounts of this research were featured in several news media including the New York Times and the International Herald Tribune and he and Dr. Ogihara were featured in the book One Digital Day: How the Microchip is Changing Our World.

 He currently teaches courses on molecular systems biology that includes molecular mechanisms of human diseases and pharmacogenomics.
-He is the director of KGI's PhD program and also of the Center for Network Studies.
+He is the director of KGI's PhD program.

 Students will be exposed to the conceptual foundations of biotechnology and the role played by discoveries and applications of molecular biology principles in advancing biotechnology horizons.
 This is a case-based course in which students will read landmark original papers and patents that shaped biotechnology, and discuss these in the class.